Guides

 Buying PrEP online

-Online TD/FTC costs about £20 – £40 + post for 30 tablets (depending on supplier).
-TAF/FTC is similar or a little more expensive, but can not be used by everyone
+Prices for online TD/FTC range from about £20 to £40 + post for 30 tablets.
+TAF/FTC is similar or a little more expensive.

-Generic PrEP contains the same meds as the brand name products but made by different companies
+Generic PrEP contains the same meds as brand products but is made by different companies.
+For example, TD/FTC from NHS clinics will always be generic.

-Sometimes buying PrEP online might take a while for the drugs to arrive.
+Sometimes buying PrEP online means it might take a while for the drugs to arrive.
 It is best to order at least a month in advance.

 Several UK community websites have information about how and where to buy PrEP online.